okx-code/rankupbook/src/Basic-Configuration/Customization.md

 Throughout the plugin, the following two methods allow you to manage the messages, other text, and items presented to the player:
 1. Add a section to each rankup individually, overriding the selected locale file.
 2. Edit the `locale` selected in your [`config.yml`](../GitHub/Rankup3/config/Locale.html).
-3. Use the new Pebble Engine to template text and specify when templates should be displayed.

 ###### These options apply to rankups.yml, prestiges.yml, and all locale files.
 ### Option 1:
 ```yaml